A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Data and Sample selection

 The galaxy sample for our resolved analysis of rest-frame UV and \ha\ emission is selected to include all galaxies with a significant detection in the UVCANDELS F275W images as well as in their measured \ha\ fluxes.
 Specifically, we require the signal-to-noise ratio ($SNR$) to be $>5$ for both the measured integrated F275W flux and the integrated \ha\ emission-line flux.
 The wavelength coverage of the G141 grism (1.1$-$1.7\micron) establishes the redshift range for our sample as $0.7<z<1.5$, where it covers the rest-frame \ha.
 Over this redshift range, the F275W filter probes the rest-frame $\sim1100-1600$\AA\ light, thus giving access to the second SF indicator, the rest-UV.

 Before finalizing our galaxy sample, we remove any objects that do not have F435W coverage\footnote{The coverage in F435W has some gaps due to the nature of the parallel observation setup for simultaneous F275W and F435W imaging.
 This is a geometrical selection that does not introduce biases for our analysis.} which is required for our dust measurement (see Section~\ref{sec:maps_dust} for details).
 We also exclude any potential AGN candidates from the deep Chandra X-ray observations in these CANDELS fields \citep[][D. Kocevski, priv. comm.]{hsu14, nandra15, xue16}.
 Furthermore, we perform a round of visual vetting to exclude any objects that are affected by data quality issues or incorrect redshift estimate due to line mis-identification, source confusion, trace contamination or other artifacts.
+While the \ha\ and \nii\ doublet are not resolved in the G141 grism spectra, the other emission feature that is most common for our sample, i.e., \hb+\oiii\ complex, is marginally resolved and is easily identified.
+Our visual vetting step serves as an additional check to ensure the sample purity; however, the \grizli\ redshift estimate from the combined fit to the grism spectrum and photometry is robust and we do not find any objects with misidentified emission lines.

 Our final sample consists of 979~galaxies in the redshift range of $0.7<z<1.5$ over four CANDELS fields (GOODS-N, GOODS-S, COSMOS, and EGS).
 Figure~\ref{fig:poster_examples} shows a few examples hand-picked to have high $SNR$ as well as extended morphologies in order to demonstrate the variation between the rest-UV and \ha\ emission.
 These examples are not representative of our full galaxy sample as a majority of the objects are rather compact and not as morphologically impressive.